-14.4 CITING A DEFINING PUBLICATION
+15.4 CITING A DEFINING PUBLICATION

 Traditionally, the defining publication has been an important part of the name for any taxon.
 The correct citation of the defining publication(s) enabled the date of publication to be verified and hence the name's priority.
 It also identified the original description, which was the key to the name's circumscription.
 Lastly, it allowed the use of the same name by different authors for different organisms to be distinguished [ICNP Rule 33b, Note 1].
 However, following the creation of the Approved Lists and Validation Lists in prokaryotic biology, all names became registered and unique, and it was no longer possible for different authors to use the same name for different taxa.
-Reference to the appropriate list was also sufficient to retrieve the defining publication in the name for the name to be unambiguous.
+Reference to the appropriate list was also sufficient to retrieve the defining publication and the name's priority.
+Thus, it was no longer necessary to include the defining publication in the name for the name to be unambiguous.

 Nevertheless, custom has demanded the continued use of the defining publication in the complete names for prokaryotes under most circumstances.
-Previously in Bergey's Manual, citations of defining publications have appear in chapter headings and species lists.
+Previously in Bergey's Manual, citations of defining publications have appea red in chapter headings and species lists.
 They included all of the authors' names and the page on which the species description appeared (not the first page of the article).
-However, it many cases, this amount of information was not necessary, was open to error, and could be confusing.
+However, in many cases, this amount of information was not necessary, was open to error, and could be confusing.